LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   <https://mosquitto.org/>`_ MQTT broker.
 Used for communicating with distant
   devices over a network, e.g. for remotely controlling an assay.

-  No example featuring a Client Server block is currently distributed.

 - :ref:`Fake Machine`

   Emulates the behavior of a tensile test machine, taking a position command as